ELynx/screeps-world/README.md

 Instead of healing by towers spawn healers.

-Containers next to Controller to decrease walking to upgrade.
+Containers next to Controller to decrease walking to upgrade:

+* Grab from Links and Containers inside act.

+Do not overfill Labs and Factory to prevent process pollution.